 Several years ago he received the first and last flu shot of his life, which resulted in the sickest week in 45 years he has ever experienced.
 Whether it was a reaction or a severe vaccine-induced case of the flu, he was violently ill.
 His personal experience was enough to discourage him from ever getting another flu shot, but another piece of family medical history adds reason.
 Years ago his father developed Guillian-Barre Syndrome, a serious autoimmune disorder that causes the immune system to attack the myelin sheaths of the nerves, resulting in varying degrees of paralysis of the motor and/or autonomic nervous systems.
 Fortunately, his dad made it through, but was left with permanent neurological damage that forced him to retire early from 40 years of full time ministry.
-Although Guillian-Barre is rare, it can be triggered by the flu vaccine (my father in law’s doctor advised him to never have another flu shot because it could trigger GB again).
+Although Guillian-Barre is rare, it can be triggered by the flu vaccine (my father in law's doctor advised him to never have another flu shot because it could trigger GB again).
 In case there may be a genetic predisposition to Guillian-Barre, we felt that was another valid reason to avoid it.
 (See the book he has written about all of this here: The Man Behind the Mask: Why I Choose to Not Receive the Flu Shot, by David Boman!)

 Research and Evidence

 We also began researching to learn what the body of scientific evidence has to say about the flu shot.
 As it turns out, the most reliable evidence stands in dramatic contrast to the message we see and hear repeated over and over this time of year, which is that receiving an annual flu shot is the single best way to prevent the flu.
 Among the most compelling was a systematic database review performed by the Cochrane Collaboration, an international, independent scientific research group that does not receive funding from the drug industry and is widely held as the gold standard of medical research.
 Their 2010 review of 36 randomized controlled flu vaccine trials including 70,000 people revealed that the vaccine does very little to prevent the flu.
-They found that for every 100 flu vaccinations, only 1 set of flu symptoms was actually prevented (source), but the vaccine did cause 1 case of Guillian-Barre Syndrome among the subjects included.
+They found that for every 100 flu vaccinations, only 1 set of flu symptoms was actually prevented, but the vaccine did cause 1 case of Guillian-Barre Syndrome among the subjects included.

 The risk difference of developing the flu between people who had received the flu vaccine and those who did not was a mere 3%.